chidimo/Express-API-Template-With-MongoDB/tutorial.md

 `git commit -m "Initial commit"`

+## Upload to `Github`

+Now head over to [Github](https://github.com).
+Create an account if you don't have one yet and create a new repository.
+[Here](https://www.maketecheasier.com/get-started-git-github/) is a short and excellent guide to help you get started.

+When creating the repository be sure to not check the option **Initialize this repository with a README** as we already have a `README.md` file.
+The description is optional as well and you can leave the repository as either public or private.
+But it's advisable you leave it as public if you're new to github.
+Click `Create repository`.

+On the new page, we will be making use of the second setup option **…or push an existing repository from the command line**.
+Copy the displayed command one by one and run them in your terminal

+`git remote add origin repo_link`

+`git push -u origin master`

+Enter your username and password when prompted for your credentials.

+If you do have 2-factor authentication on, then go to [Personal access tokens](https://github.com/settings/tokens), generate a new token and use it as your username when prompted for your credentials.
+Leave the password blank.

 ## Generating the express project

 It's possible to manually set up your server from scratch, but to make our life easier we'll use the express generator package.
 You can learn more about it [here](https://expressjs.com/en/starter/generator.html).